makerdao/mips/MIP21/MIP21.md

 With the proposed on-boarding of Real World Assets as collateral into the Maker protocol, we will be requesting a technical MIP as we need to trailblaze a new way to engage the “real-world” while still having an umbilical to the blockchain.
 This will require some technical modifications to how the system handles collateral / liquidations etc. as well as adding some smart contracts (as outlined below) to handle the minting and repayment process.
 This Technical MIP is being submitted in parallel (with the Declaration of Intent) for MKR governance consideration.

 ## Component Summary

-**RwaLiquidationOracle:** which acts as a liquidation beacon for an off-chain enforcer.
+- **RwaLiquidationOracle:** which acts as a liquidation beacon for an off-chain enforcer.
-**RwaFlipper:** which acts as a dummy liquidation module in the event of write-offs.
+- **RwaFlipper:** which acts as a dummy liquidation module in the event of write-offs.
-**RwaUrn:** which facilitates borrowing of DAI, delivering to a designated account.
+- **RwaUrn:** which facilitates borrowing of DAI, delivering to a designated account.
+- **RwaDeploySpell** (TODO): which deploys and authorises the components for RWA collateral types
-**RwaInitSpell:** which deploys and activates a new collateral type intermediary wallet contracts for handling disbursement and repayment of DAI.
+- **RwaInitSpell** (TODO): which activates a new RWA collateral type
+- (TODO) auxiliary wallet contracts for handling disbursement and repayment of DAI.
-**RwaLiquidateSpell:** which allows MakerDAO governance to initiate liquidation proceedings.
+- **RwaLiquidateSpell** (TODO): which allows MakerDAO governance to initiate liquidation proceedings.
-**RwaRemedySpell:** which allows MakerDAO governance to dismiss liquidation proceedings.
+- **RwaRemedySpell** (TODO):  which allows MakerDAO governance to dismiss liquidation proceedings.
-**RwaWriteoffSpell:** which allows MakerDAO governance to write off a loan which was in liquidation.
+- **RwaWriteoffSpell** (TODO):  which allows MakerDAO governance to write off a loan which was in liquidation.

 ## Motivation
 See paragraph summary above.